Beach Hazards Statement issued for Catalina and Santa Barbara Islands by NWS - News Break

 Beach Hazards Statement issued for Catalina and Santa Barbara Islands by NWS

-Effective: 2021-05-21 00:56:00 PDT Expires: 2021-05-23 11:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to hazardous swimming conditions, or stay near occupied lifeguard towers.
-Rock jetties can be deadly in such conditions, stay off the rocks.
-Target Area: Catalina and Santa Barbara Islands; Los Angeles County Coast including Downtown Los Angeles; Ventura County Coast BEACH HAZARDS STATEMENT NOW IN EFFECT THROUGH SUNDAY MORNING * WHAT...Dangerous rip currents and breaking waves are expected due to elevated surf of 3 to 6 feet. * WHERE...South and southwest facing beaches of the Ventura County Coast, the Los Angeles County Coast and Catalina and Santa Barbara Islands. * WHEN...Through Sunday morning. * IMPACTS...There is an increased risk of ocean drowning.
-Rip currents can pull swimmers and surfers out to sea.
-Waves can wash people off beaches and rocks, and capsize small boats nearshore.alerts.weather.gov
+Effective: 2021-05-21 09:39:00 PDT Expires: 2021-05-23 11:00:00 PDT Urgency: Expected Severity: Moderate Certainty: Likely Instruction: Remain out of the water due to dangerous surf conditions or stay near occupied lifeguard towers.
+Stay off rock jetties as they can be deadly in such conditions when waves break over them.
+If caught in a rip current, relax and float.
+Don`t swim against the current.
+If able, swim in a direction following the shoreline.
+If unable to escape, face the shore and call or wave for help.
+Target Area: Catalina and Santa Barbara Islands; Los Angeles County Coast including Downtown Los Angeles; Ventura County Coast BEACH HAZARDS STATEMENT REMAINS IN EFFECT THROUGH SUNDAY MORNING * WHAT...Dangerous rip currents and breaking waves due to elevated surf of 3 to 6 feet. * WHERE...South and southwest facing beaches of the Ventura County Coast, the Los Angeles County Coast, and Catalina and Santa Barbara Islands. * WHEN...Through Sunday morning. * IMPACTS...There is an increased risk of drowning.
+There will be dangerous rip currents that can pull swimmers and surfers out to sea.
+Large breaking waves can cause injury, wash people off beaches and rocks, and capsize small boats near shore.alerts.weather.gov